 Located outside the facility fence line, is a large expanse of rail track that leads from the facility gate to the Union Pacific Rail Road.
 This expanse of track is known as the Clive Rail Spur.
 Railcars containing on-specification and off-specification used oil will be dropped off at the Clean Harbors Clive rail spur to be picked up by the site rail engine and brought inside the facility gate for storage and transfer.
 No sampling or transfer of material will be conducted at the spur.
 Railcars shall remain closed at all times while located at the Clive Rail Spur.
-Railcars containing on-specification and off-specification used oil will be pulled inside the facility fence-line to Area 104, Area 535, Area 255, or Area 105 for initial inspection, and if required, sampling.
+Railcars containing on-specification and off-specification used oil will be pulled inside the facility fence-line to Area 535, Area 255, or Area 105 for initial inspection, and if required, sampling.
+Railcars may also be inspected or sampled before being moved to one of these areas.
 Tanker trucks will be moved into the specific area and the used oil will be transferred from the railcar to the tanker truck using pumps and hoses, or by gravity.
 Used oil transfer will generally occur within a few days of the railcar arriving on-site.
 Railcars that are to be stored for an extended period of time, up to the 35 day time limit may be moved inside the buildings located in Areas 255, 535, and 105.